libmcmule user guide

 The user file in Fortran

-A Fortran user file must be in the form of a module user
+A Fortran user file must be in the form of a module user that defines the following symbols.

 Warning

-in Fortran as they are not exposed to libmcmule
+None of the values may be parameters in Fortran as they are not exposed to libmcmule

 - namesLen [integer,default = 6]